GaussianWonder/PBR_OpenGL_Template/README.md

 ## Build

-The following commands will be displayed using an alias:
+At the time of writing this, the conan version used is `Conan version 1.44.0` with experimental features enabled.

+The following aliases are used in this document:

 ```bash
 alias run="./run.sh"
 alias log="./log_run.sh"
 ```

 Both **run** and **log** accept the same arguments, that of the command to **run**.
-Both commands will log runtime information, however log will also log the whole console output to a file.
+Both commands will log runtime information, however `log.sh` will also log the whole building process.

 ### Help menu